Installing a wind turbine

 The trial also looked at 19 freestanding turbines.
 It found that freestanding or pole-mounted turbines, when properly installed, performed well.

 Planning permission for home wind turbines

-Since December 2011, as long as some limits and conditions are respected, most domestic wind turbines should not require planning permission under new permitted development rights.
+Since December 2011, as long as some limits and conditions are respected, many domestic wind turbines should not require planning permission under new permitted development rights.
+In England, this includes building-mounted wind turbines but in Scotland you need planning permission for these.
+In Wales and Northern Ireland, you’ll need to get planning permission for any type of wind system.
 Contact your local authority to find out if you need planning permission.

 If planning permission is required, your neighbours will be consulted to voice any objections they have to the wind turbine.
 For this reason it's good practice to speak to your neighbours before investing time and money in the planning process.

-Wondering if you can install solar panels?
+Wondering if you should install solar panels?
 We reveal the best solar panel brands.